-- When a value CPM is defined for non-guaranteed line item types, such as Bulk, Network, or Price Priority, the value CPM is used for competition in dynamic allocation and First Look instead of the "Rate" value.
+- When a value CPM is defined for remnant line items, the value CPM is used for competition in dynamic allocation and First Look instead of the "Rate" value.

-When dynamic allocation isn't in effect, the value CPM does not impact delivery—priority and goal are used instead.
-For example, without dynamic allocation, a network line item at Priority 12 will always preempt a price priority line item at Priority 12 in the ad selection process.
-Even if a price priority line item has a value CPM of $10.00 and a network line item has a value CPM of $7.00, the network line item still preempts the price priority line item.
+- Dynamic allocation: When dynamic allocation isn't in effect, the value CPM does not impact delivery—priority and goal are used instead.
+For example, without dynamic allocation, a Network line item at priority 12 will always preempt a Price Priority line item at priority 12 in the ad selection process.
+Even if a Price Priority line item has a value CPM of $10.00 and a Network line item has a value CPM of $7.00, the Network line item still preempts the Price Priority line item.